-In a world which is focused on instant gratification, speed, & overnight success the patience is a virtue, Patience is a godly qualityvirtue of patience is a difficult lesson to learn.
+In a world which is focused on instant gratification, speed, & overnight success the virtue of patience is a difficult lesson to learn.
 In fact, patience is so often misunderstood and thought of as inactiveness or submission; but in truth, it is neither of these things.

 True patience is a loving action and not inaction.
 And it is a cornerstone of spiritual development because it is an activity which awakens the divine within us.
 For, “in patience we possess our souls.”
 (Luke 21:19)